Limited Time Only: Every monthly donation to Syria & Türkiye doubled.

 last year, 18 cents in every dollar were invested in raising public awareness; fundraising to grow our impact for children and in essential accountability and administration work.

-Syria & Türkiye Children's Emergency Fund
+Syria & Türkiye Earthquake

 UNICEF teams are on the ground, providing urgent assistance to children and families impacted by the devastating earthquake and 12 years of war.